junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean nods mutedly.

 "I didn't know..."
 Sam murmurs, studying Dean's face.
 "How long have you known?
-Forget about that, do you know how long he get?"
+Forget about that, do you know how long he gets?"

 Dean clutches Cas's hands in his like it's his last floating plank before drowning.
 "Probably as much as any other angels.
 Days, hours, I don't know."
 He wipes his eyes roughly with the back of his hands.
 "He said the process is slower if I'm close."